V-Sekai/world/70_packet_format.md

 struct Entity {
     TimeOffsetPacket time_offset_packet;
-    // Rotation is stored as follows: x/y is an octahedral normal storing axis, while z is the rotation.
-Converting from this to quaternion is extremely efficient.
     Vector<DataPacket> data_packets;
     // Position;
     // Orientation is stored as follows: x/y is an octahedral normal storing axis, while z is the rotation.
 Converting from this to quaternion is extremely efficient.